DataDog/yubikey/README.md

     5. [https://help.github.com/articles/signing-commits-using-gpg/](https://help.github.com/articles/signing-commits-using-gpg/)

-    6. Use the PIN from Step 4b.
+    6. Use the USER PIN from Step 4iii.

     7. Make sure to touch your Yubikey (see Step 21).